BitMEX/api-connectors/auto-generated/java/docs/PositionApi.md

 PositionApi apiInstance = new PositionApi();
 String symbol = "symbol_example"; // String | Symbol of position to update risk limit on.
-BigDecimal riskLimit = new BigDecimal(); // BigDecimal | New Risk Limit, in Satoshis.
+Long riskLimit = 789L; // Long | New Risk Limit, in Satoshis.
 Double targetAccountId = 3.4D; // Double | AccountId for the position that the risk limit would be updated on, must be a paired account with main user. try {
     Position result = apiInstance.positionUpdateRiskLimit(symbol, riskLimit, targetAccountId);